gsmainclusivetechlab/interop-docs/docs/manual/session.md

 Finally, this page is also where environment variables are configured for the session.
 These environment variables will affect the behaviour of the test cases, so it is important to match the variable names that are used in the test case.
-These are normally documented in the test case preconditions, and it is possible to adjust the session environment variables at any time.
-If you are a member of a user group, you can also select group environments which are preconfigured within your group.
+The environment variable _names_ which are used in the selected test cases will be set up automatically.
+These should be further documented in the test case preconditions, and it is possible to adjust the session environment variables at any time.
+If you are a member of a [user group](./groups), you can also "merge" the currently configured environment with a group environment which is preconfigured within your group.

 After the session has been created, you will be able to see the test cases selected during creation.
 From there, it is possible to select a specific test